ArduPilot/ardupilot_wiki/plane/source/docs/guide-four-channel-plane.rst

    </table>

 If the control surfaces do not respond correctly, change the RCn_reversed parameter (from 0 to 1, or from 1 to 0).
+Do NOT reverse the output on your transmitter.
+It must be changed in the flight controller!
 Double check MANUAL mode for the same inputs.
 If everything is setup correctly, the plane should be almost ready to fly.

+If in MANUAL mode the surfaces move backward with stick movements now, the corresponding RC input should be reversed.
+To do this, in Mission Planner RCn_REVERSED can be easily set on the SETUP/Mandatory Hardware/Radio Calibration page.
+There is a check box "Reverse" next to each input bar.
+You can reverse the correct parameter by checking the box.
+However, if :ref:`common-radio-control-calibration' was followed correctly, changing RC input reversal will not be necessary.

 Servo Trim
 ==========